inasafe/inasafe/README.md

 * In March 2011, Risk In A Box (the predecessor to InaSAFE) was built as a web application running as a GeoNode Plugin.
 * InaSAFE development as a QGIS plugin started in January 2012.
-* In October 2012, version 1.0 of InaSAFE was launched at the [5th Asian ministerial conference on disaster risk reduction (AMCDRR)]( http://www.unisdr.org/we/inform/events/23540) where it was demonstrated to the then president of Indonesia, Susilo Bambang Yudhoyono who praised the project.
+* In October 2012, version 1.0 of InaSAFE was launched at the [5th Asian ministerial conference on disaster risk reduction (AMCDRR)](http://www.unisdr.org/we/inform/events/23540) where it was demonstrated to the then president of Indonesia, Susilo Bambang Yudhoyono who praised the project.
-* On 30 Jan 2013, InaSAFE was awarded the prestigious [Black Duck Open Source.
-  Rookie of the Year Award] (https://www.blackducksoftware.com/open-source-rookies).
+* On 30 Jan 2013, InaSAFE was awarded the prestigious [Black Duck Open Source Rookie of the Year Award](https://www.blackducksoftware.com/open-source-rookies).
 * Version 2.0 of InaSAFE was released in January, 2014.
 * Version 3.0 was released in March 2015 which added support for using the QGIS API within impact functions.